paypal/pdt-code-samples/README.md

 PDT Reference :
 --------------
-* You can refer PDT at [https://www.x.com/developers/paypal/documentation-tools/paypal-code-samples#paymentdatatransfer]
+* You can refer to PDT on our Developer Portal by clicking here.